Dental Procedures • Post-Therapeutic Care

 A dental implant is an artificial tooth root placed in the maxillary or mandible to support a crown, bridge or denture, to replace one or more missing teeth.
 It is the optimal solution in restoring missing teeth and has several shapes, but the most commonly used is in the form of a screw.

-In recent years dental prosthetics have improved a lot.
 There are new dental materials that have revolutionized dentistry.
-One of these is Zirconium.
+One of these is Zirconia.
 Zirconium oxide is the most durable type of dental material available on the market.
 It is 5 times more resistant than the traditional porcelain fused-to-metal restorations.

 Professional bleaching, contrary to rumors, does not affect dental health.
 It penetrates enamel only for a few tens of microns deep, removing from it the elements that give the yellowish color, remineralizing it after in the new color.
 The difference between the professional and the at-home whitening is the much shorter time than the second option.